 How to Create a PCB Layout from a Schematic in Altium Designer

 As always, you’ve done your usual excellent job of putting together the schematic.
 The circuitry is defined and you are ready to go to PCB layout.
 But this time it’s a little different.
 Maybe your regular layout resources aren’t available, or perhaps you want to try to do your first layout yourself.
-Whatever the reason, you are ready to start working on the board side of PCB design, but you’re not sure what the next step is.
+Whatever the reason, you are ready to start working on the board side of PCB design, but you’re not sure how to create PCB from schematic Altium Designer.

 Fortunately, the next step in Altium Designer is very straightforward.
 We’ll take a look here at a very simple schematic and see what needs to be done to synchronize it with a brand new PCB design.
 This simple little design probably won’t be anything like the schematics that you are working on, but the basic steps of data transfer will be the same.
 Creating a PCB layout from a schematic doesn’t have to be difficult.
 Grab a cup of coffee (or whatever), and let’s get into it.